websauna/websauna/docs/source/narrative/modelling/models.rst

             primary_key=True,
             server_default=sqlalchemy.text("uuid_generate_v4()"),)

-You can get an object using a :base64:
+You can get an object using a base64 UUID:

 .. code-block:: python